SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 The "**Debugging with inspector protocol . . .**" and  **Debugger listening on...** messages are displayed as additional information at the very top of Visual Studio Code's console after the program starts executing.
 This gives us additional information about the execution which, for the time being, we will ignore.

 ### Testing Our Program in the Judge System
 Testing the solutions to the problems in this book is completely automated via the **Judge System's website**: [https://judge.softuni.bg](https://judge.softuni.bg).
-The solutions are judged in real time by the system.
-Each solution goes through a series of tests which are hidden; every test that passes grants the user certain points.
+The solutions are judged in real-time by the system.
+Each solution goes through a series of tests that are hidden; every test that passes grants the user certain points.

 The program we just wrote can be tested here: [https://judge.softuni.bg/Contests/Practice/Index/926#0](https://judge.softuni.bg/Contests/Practice/Index/926#0).

-Each piece of **JavaScript** we'd like to test in the **Judge System**, needs to be surrounded by the following lines of code:
+Each piece of **JavaScript** we'd like to test in the **Judge System** needs to be surrounded by the following lines of code:
 ````javascript
 function solve() {
     // we place our code here